root-foundation/root/README.md

 All of society's functions will be grounded in tokens.
 A rich, _tokenized_ ecosystem of investing in tokens of _all_ kinds — personal tokens, ai tokens, company tokens, country tokens (e.g., "USAToken"), etc. — will emerge to enable venture capital to finance _anything_ that we do.

 Tokens will eat the world.
-Such a tokenized system will help us unite society and democratize opportunity.
+And such a tokenized system will help us unite society and democratize opportunity.

-But, advancing our economic system alone will not suffice.
-Our economic system is part of a much broader system that we will need to shape in order to fully realize our mission.
-To understand this broader system, we need to first understand how seemingly disconnected systems are interconnected.
+But, as we [discussed earlier](#problem), advancing our economic system alone won't suffice.
+We need a system that advances all systems together, as one, to minimize imbalance.
+Let's now see how a system built on tokens can advance *all* of our systems.
 # ACT III — Foundation

 ## Foundation